bdecost/spparks-demo/README.md

 software requirements
 ---------------------
 To follow along with all of the interactive demos, you'll need some software and a Unix-like operating system (and a terminal app).
-(If you use Windows, you can try using [cygwin](https://www.cygwin.com), or use linux in a VM with [virtualbox](https://www.virtualbox.org))
+If you use Windows, you can try using [cygwin](https://www.cygwin.com) (I , or use linux in a VM with [virtualbox](https://www.virtualbox.org).

 If you aren't familiar with using a Unix shell, don't worry: you can (mostly) copy-and-paste all the commands from the slides, so this is your chance to learn :)

-Compilation of (the serial version of) SPPARKS will be covered during the demo session, but if you want to be able to run the parallel version of SPPARKS, it's recommended that you install SPPARKS beforehand (configuring SPPARKS with MPI can be tricky).
+Compilation of (the serial version of) SPPARKS will be covered during the demo session, but if you want to be able to run the parallel version of SPPARKS, it's recommended that you [install SPPARKS beforehand]() (configuring SPPARKS with MPI can be tricky).

-### required software
+### essentials
 - Terminal app
 - C++ compiler and GNU build tools (included in the Apple Dev. tools)
 - `SPPARKS` [Kinetic Monte Carlo framework from SANDIA](http://http://www.sandia.gov/~sjplimp/download.html)
+### MPI for compiling parallel SPPARKS
 - `MPI` message passing library (suggested: use a package manager such as Macports or Homebrew to install [MPICH](http://www.mpich.org) or [openmpi](http://www.open-mpi.org))
+### required for the visualization demo
 - `pizza.py` [pre/post-processing toolkit from SANDIA](http://http://www.sandia.gov/~sjplimp/download.html)
 - `ParaView` [visualization software](http://www.paraview.org)
+### optional
 - `matplotlib` (optional) python plotting library.
 Excel will work too.